Media Impact on Reputation

 - Media and press relations

-It is recommended to have three or more years of work experience.
+It is recommended to have a minimum of 3 years of work experience.

 Mark Lee Hunter is an Adjunct Professor and Senior Research Fellow at the INSEAD Social Innovation Centre, where he is a founding member of the Stakeholder Media Project.
 Hunter has written well over 100 investigative features and nine books, which earned him IRE, SDX, National Headliners, H.L.
 Mencken and Clarion Awards.
 His subjects included the French extreme right, a high profile murder case (which he helped to solve), the unauthorized biography of a prominent French government minister, the contaminated blood affair, and an obscure American law that created a population of a quarter-million severely handicapped children.